Holy pricey car! Original Batmobile to hit auction block

 The one-off Futura symbolized space-age design of the 1950s with a push-button transmission and exterior microphones that piped in the sounds of traffic to its occupants.

-The car will be auctioned on January 19 in Scottsdale, Arizona, along with Clark Gable’s personal 1955 Mercedes-Benz 300SL Gullwing Coupe sports car.
+The car will be auctioned on Jan.
+19 in Scottsdale, Arizona, along with Clark Gable’s personal 1955 Mercedes-Benz 300SL Gullwing Coupe sportscar.

 It is not uncommon for notable cars in entertainment history to be sold for large sums at auction.
 The 1964 Aston Martin DB5 used in the James Bond films “Goldfinger” in 1964 and the following year’s “Thunderball,” fetched $4.6 million at auction in 2010.